antzGames/Godot-Compatibility-Decal-Node/README.md

 - No support for normal maps, ambient occlusion, roughness, metallic, or emission textures.
 - Decals are unshaded (no lighting interaction).

-As of V1.1 of the plugin, you can now use the plugin with the Forward+ or Mobile renderers, but it is strongly recommended that you use Godot's built-in `Decal` node when targeting the Forward+ renderer.
-As for the Mobile renderer, Godot's official Decal implementation might be too restrictive for your project, so you might want to try this implementation.
+As of V1.1 of the plugin, you can now use the plugin with the Forward+ or Mobile renderers.

 Tested on Godot 4.4.1 to 4.6.2.